Bring your class to Longue Vue for a dynamic, interactive, and educational field trip!

 Lunch and Snacks

-Groups who choose options B, C, D, or E should bring their own lunch and/or snacks.
+Groups who choose options B, C, D, or E should bring their own lunches.
+You are welcome to bring a small snack as well.
 Teachers are recommended to bring blankets for picnic-style lunch on the front lawn.
 Longue Vue will provide a trash bag, please help students be mindful of litter!

 Do you have a gift shop?